isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 #### 35. What documents must I bring along for my appointment?

 Please bring along the following documents for your appointment:
+- Identity card (for Singapore Citizens, Permanent Residents, and Long-Term Pass holders only);
+- Passport (for all travellers);
-- Passport; and
+- Electronic or physical copy of ATP approval letter; and
 - Electronic or physical copy of departure flight ticket

+Please be present at the clinic at least 15 minutes before your appointment time.

 #### 36. When can I expect to get the results of my pre-departure COVID-19 PCR test taken in Singapore?

-You will receive your COVID-19 PCR test results and certificate no later than 3 hours before your flight departure time, if the test was taken at the clinic or testing centre no later than 38 hours before your departure flight.
-Please let the clinic or testing centre know if you need to receive the test result certificate by a certain date and time.
+You will receive your COVID-19 test results and memo from the clinic at least 3 hours before your flight departure time, if the test was taken at the clinic no later than 38 hours before your departure flight.
+Please let the clinic know as early as possible if you need to receive the test result memo by a certain date and time.

-The clinic or testing centre will send the test result certificate to your email address.
-Please ensure that you have an electronic or physical copy of your test result certificate before heading to the airport for your departure flight.
+The clinic will send the test result memo to your email address.
+Please ensure that you have an electronic or printed copy of your test result memo before heading to the airport for your departure flight.

 ### **Others**